 Inverted Hammer Candlesticks and Shooting Star Candlesticks

-Upward Stock Indices Trend Reversal - Shooting Star Candles
+Upward Trend Reversal - Shooting Star Candles

-Downward Stock Indices Trend Reversal - Inverted Hammer Candles
+Downward Trend Reversal - Inverted Hammer Candles

-Inverted Hammer Stock Indices Candle
+Inverted Hammer Stock Candle

-Inverted Hammer Stock Indices Candlestick
+Inverted Hammer Stock Candlestick

-Analysis of Inverted Hammer Stock Indices Candle
+Analysis of Inverted Hammer Stock Candle

 A buy is confirmed when a candlestick closes above the neckline, this is opening of candlestick on the left-side of this pattern.
 Neck-line point in this case forms the resistance area.

-An inverted hammer is named so because it indicates that the stock indices market is hammering out a bottom.
+An inverted hammer is named so because it indicates that the stock market is hammering out a bottom.

 Shooting Star Candlestick